Tutorial Gateway

 MySQL Substring

-The MySQL Substring function is one of the String Functions used to return a substring (a specified number of characters) from a given string.
-In this article, we show you how to write String Substring in MySQL with example.
+The MySQL Substring function is one of the String Functions that return a substring (a specified number of characters) from a given string.
+This article shows you how to write String Substring with an example.

-The Substring function in MySQL allows you to use negative values as the Position argument.
-If you use negative values, then substring looks from right to left (or end position to start position).
+The Substring function allows you to use negative values as the Position argument.
+If you use negative values, then it looks from right to left (or end position to start position).
 The basic syntax of the String Substring in MySQL is as shown below.
-For example, String is TutorialGateway, Position = 5, and Length = 10
+For example, TutorialGateway, Position = 5, and Length = 10

 -- Starts at r and returns until it reaches to end